 I write and paint because I am a storyteller.
 I have always made stories, though at times I've been lost for direction, identity and method.
 I paint to explore and share ideas and feelings.

 I have lived most of my life in Zimbabwe, South Africa and Zambia.
-The land, its politics and its people have changed and enriched my life.
+The land of Africa, its politics and its people, have changed and enriched my life.
 I learned to take nothing for granted and to ask many questions.

 At first, my art was representational and often about political subjects but, after working with artists at two international artists' workshops in Zambia, it changed radically.